 Economists who specialize in market research, financial analysis, or public policy will find jobs with consulting companies.
 As cited by the American Economic Association, some examples of firms where economists work include McKinsey & Company, Boston Consulting Group, Bain & Company, Accenture, Charles Rivers Associates, Mathematica Policy Research, and NERA Economic Consulting.
 Economic analysts’ work in consulting firms will entail gathering and analyzing data, developing models of specific markets, and providing testimony in lawsuits and public hearings.

 Career opportunities in the political science field will be limited and competition is expected to be keen for the few jobs that become available.
-This is a small field: There were approximately 6,200 political scientists employed in the United States in May 2018.
-The Department of Labor projects average growth of 5 percent for this field through 2028.
+This is a small field: There were approximately 6,200 political scientists employed in the United States in May 2023.
+The Department of Labor projects faster than average growth of 7 percent for this field through 2032.
 Political and social scientists, including economists, will continue to be needed to research and analyze the effects of government policies, such as how well public services are working, the impact of departmental cuts, and the advantages of proposed improvements.
 Political research and policy organizations, lobbying firms, and many social, labor, and nonprofit organizations will need economics analysts with strong research and analytical skills to work on policies and issues specific to their field.
 Those with a master’s degree and policy research and analysis experience will have the advantage in the job market.

-Enrollment in colleges and universities was hindered by the strong economy at the end of the decade, as a growing number of high school graduates chose to work instead of pursue college studies.
-IBISWorld reports that the colleges and universities industry is a $487 billion business that has declined 0.9 percent since 2014.
-College enrollments are expected to remain strong through 2024 because of rising high school retention rates.
+IBISWorld reports that the colleges and universities industry is a $558 billion business that has declined 2.5 percent since 2018.
 However, many schools have cut their budgets for full-time non-tenure and full-time tenure teaching positions.
 There will be more job opportunities for part-time postsecondary teachers, and those who have a Ph.D. in economics will have the advantage in the job market.
-The states that employ the highest number of economics teachers are New York, Texas, Massachusetts, Pennsylvania, and California.
+The states that employ the highest number of economics teachers are New York, California, Massachusetts, Texas, and Pennsylvania.

 The study of economics assumed greater interest in 2020 when a global coronavirus pandemic disrupted global and local economies, curtailed international travel and trade, and led to an unexpected rise in unemployment.
 In the U.S., GDP fell by 5 percent during the first quarter of 2020, and over 42 million Americans applied for unemployment as a global economic recession began.
 Fiscal policymakers struggled to contain or mitigate the effects of the virus and the resulting stay-at-home orders and quarantining, which naturally slowed the economy down greatly, and in the U.S. the government issued stimulus checks, payroll support grants and loans, and took other steps to help Americans weather the economic downturn.
 While economists played a role in managing many of these initiatives, professionals in this field were subject to the same risks of unemployment and financial uncertainty as workers in other fields.